biopython/biopython/README.rst

   package).

-- Appropriate C compiler for your version of Python, for example GCC on Linux, MSVC on Windows.
-For Mac OS X, or as it is now branded, macOS, use Apple's command line tools, which can be installed with the terminal command::
+- Appropriate C compiler for your version of Python, for example GCC on Linux, or MSVC on Windows.
+For Windows, you must install the 'Visual Studio Build Tools' and select the 'Desktop development with C++' workload.
+For macOS, use Apple's command line tools, which can be installed with the terminal command::

       xcode-select --install